useinsider/config/README.md

 ## Contributing

-Your contributions are welcome!
-Please consult the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.